vinceq-usgs/dyfi4/docs/product-guide.rst

 Filename: dyfi_plot_atten.json

-This file is a summary of the DYFI data in a format suitable for plotting in a graph that compares intensity with distance.
+This file is a summary of the DYFI data in a format suitable for plotting in a graph that compares intensities with distance.
 The **x** axis in each dataset is **epicentral distance**.
 The **y** axis is intensity.
 Data that is deemed suspect of filtered out is not included in these datasets.

-The datasets included in this file are:
+In addition to the aggregated data (i.e. "real world" data), this file includes the mean and median of the data at various distance bins, for plotting; and "expected" intensities based on various Intensity Prediction Equations.

 Aggregated data
 ++++++++++++++++++